gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

 # Establishing DTLS in SCTP

-   This section specifies how DTLS in SCTP is established
+   This section specifies how DTLS in SCTP is established using Key-Management DTLS Connections and the DTLS Chunk
    {{I-D.westerlund-tsvwg-sctp-dtls-chunk}}.

-   A DTLS in SCTP Association is built up with a Key-Management DTLS connection, from that DTLS connection Traffic DTLS Key Context and Restart DTLS Key Context are derived.
+   A DTLS in SCTP Association is built up with a Key-Management DTLS connection, from that DTLS connection Traffic DTLS Key Context and Restart DTLS Key Context are derived and the configures the DTLS Context.

-   The DTLS connection is established as part of extra procedures for the DTLS chunk initial handshake (see
+   The Key-Management DTLS connection is established as part of extra procedures for the DTLS chunk initial handshake (see
    {{initial_dtls_connection}}).